‘General Hospital’ Star Nicolas Bechtel Teases A Possible Spencer Cassadine Return

 Could General Hospital be bringing Spencer Cassadine back to Port Charles soon now that the character’s father is back?
 It certainly seems like a logical next step now that Nikolas Cassadine is alive and back in town, and young actor Nicolas Bechtel doesn’t seem to be denying the possibility.

 After supposedly dying several years ago at Valentin Cassadine’s hand, it has finally been revealed that Nik survived that shooting and subsequent fall into the water.
-He has been secretly working with Jasper Jacks and Hayden Barnes and he is anxious to reclaim what is his.
+He has been secretly working with Jasper Jacks and Hayden Barnes, and he is anxious to reclaim what is his.

 During Monday’s show, Nik was adamant in saying that he did not want his son Spencer or his mother Laura Spencer Collins to know he was alive yet.
-General Hospital spoilers have teased that there will be a close call involving Laura as she knows on Jax’s door this week, but apparently, Jax will be successful in keeping her in the dark for now.
+General Hospital spoilers have teased that there will be a close call involving Laura as she knocks on Jax’s door this week, but apparently, Jax will be successful in keeping her in the dark for now.

 Nik wants to get his hands on the codicil he believes Mikkos left behind that would strip Valentin of the Cassadine fortune and put it back under Nikolas’ control.
 It seems that until he does that, Nik wants to keep others in the dark about the fact that he didn’t die after all.